Dr. Gary Tanchak, D.C.

 A pinched nerve occurs when too much pressure is applied to a nerve by surrounding tissues.

-For example, muscle tension compressing the sciatic nerve will often be referred to as sciatica.
+For example, muscle tension compressing the sciatic nerve is often called sciatica.

 Do I Have a Pinched Nerve?